Kuromishi/SHVFS_P103_GD07_Chloe/Assets/Scripts/Readme.txt

 Details for feature 2+3:
 Several zones.
 The bear can shoot projectile into zones.
 When there are enough balls in the zone(And more than another bear), the area belongs to you.
-Also, you can use a mop(Secondary weapon) to push the projectile away.
+Also, you can jump into the zone to push the projectile away.
-Grab different weapons with limited projectile in different weapon Spawn Point.
+Grab weapons with limited projectile in different weapon Spawn Point.
-The mop will disappear if you throw away, so you need to wait for another one.

 Limited time to see which bear occupies the most area.

-Or maybe just make the floor different color to distinguish zones like Splatoon.

 4. Display the amount of the zone controlled by each bear in the Gamescreen.